 Residency: Lehigh Valley Health Network/USF Residency Program

-Residency: University of Cincinnati College of Medicine — Emergency Medicine
+Residency: Virginia Commonwealth University Health System — Emergency Medicine

 Aaron Wille, MD